 Palm oil is in many products

-Yet, despite our increased and repeated exposure daily, according to allergists and other medical professionals, you can’t be allergic to palm oil.
+Yet, despite our increased and repeated exposure daily, allergists, pharmacists, and other medical professionals say you can’t be allergic to palm oil.

 However, we know for certain it adversely affects our child.
 Sometimes he “just” has mild symptoms and sometimes he gets really sick from palm oil and derivatives.